jemcox/brookesbooks/_posts/2020-11-25-audible-vs-scribd.md

 ![Cufon Fonts](../uploads/carmen-sans-741x415-57a994f543.jpg "Cufon Fonts")

 Scribd's logo pictures two earphones creating an 'S' shape.
 The logo is definitely more interesting and recognisable than the choice of typography.

+The brand's colours are two different shades of blue.
+The text is in a blue (#002139) so deep that it is nearly black.
+The logo is in a deep turquoise colour (#1e7b85).